}

 Sizing Multiplier

-Scalar applied to base position size reflecting confidence and regime stability.
+Scalar applied to base position size as a function of conviction and regime stability.

 Risk Governor State

-Internal constraints limiting sizing based on drawdown or stress.
+Internal constraints limiting sizing based on drawdown, stress, or interpretability limits.

 Validation Status